ORIGINAL RESEARCH article

 Forty-five right-handed male subjects were recruited from the Health School of Linyi, Shandong Province.
 Only males underwent testing because of the relatively small number of females with long-term video game experience.
 Video game experience was assessed via a self-report questionnaire that questioned about the length and amount of experience across several video game genres (the detailed information is listed in Table 1).
 VGPs were defined as subjects who had played video games for more than 6 months with a frequency of at least 10 h per week.
 Twenty-eight subjects (mean age = 16.9, SD = 2.2) were included in this category (VGP mean = 19 h per week).
 NVGCs were defined as the subjects who had little to no video game experience.
 Seventeen subjects (mean age = 17.1, SD = 1.3) fell into this category.
 Thirteen subjects had never played video games and the other four subjects had played video games with a frequency of 1–2 h per week.
 All subjects had no experience with special motor skills, such as piano playing or table tennis.

 In addition, the exclusion criteria for all subjects were magnetic resonance imaging (MRI) contraindications, visible abnormalities on conventional MRI, mental disorders, neurological diseases, or any clinically relevant abnormalities such as insomnia, migraines, tinnitus, and substance abuse, or dependence.
-This study was approved by the Ethical Committee of Tianjin Medical University General Hospital and written informed consent was obtained from each subject.
+This study was approved by the Ethical Committee of Tianjin Medical University General Hospital and written informed consent was obtained from all subjects or their guardians.
 All subjects received medical reference books as compensation.

 We used a modified version of the Attention Network Test (ANT) described by Fan et al. (2002) as our behavioral task (Figure 1).
 Eprime software (Psychology Software Tools, Pittsburgh, PA, USA) was used for visual stimulus presentation and for participant response recording.
 The experiment consisted of 80 trials presented in a random order.
 Each trial included two stages.
 The first stage was the fixed stage with a “+” in the center of the screen, and the second stage was the test stage, which consisted of a central target arrow symbol and four surrounding arrow symbols with the same direction (congruent), or inverse direction (non-congruent) relative to the central arrow.
 During each trial, the subjects were asked to fixate on the “+” for 1000 ms. Then the “+” was replaced by arrow symbols for 2000 ms. The subjects were asked to determine the direction of the central arrow while ignoring the surrounding four arrow symbols, and respond as fast as possible by clicking the left (left direction), or right key (right direction) of the mouse.
 If the subjects reacted within 2000 ms, the presentation would go directly to the next trial; if no response was made, the presentation would go to the next trial after 2000 ms. The total number of central arrows towards the left and right was equal, and the four surrounding arrows were oriented equally in the congruent or non-congruent directions with the central arrow.
 The formal experiment was performed after the subjects have learned and practiced the task.
 The average response times and accurate rates were calculated individually for all subjects.